fraunhofer-izi/multi_bary_plot/README.md

      |      the barycentric coordinate system.
      |
      |  points_2d
-     |      The 2-d coordinates of the given values.
+     |      The 2-d coordinates of the given points.
      |
      |  text_position
-     |      Vertex label positions.
+     |      Dimensions label positions in plot.
      |
      |  vertices
      |      The vertices of the barycentric coordinate system.